Skip to main content

 Player

-The Wistia player is the interface used to display all video and audio files, including controls like the play and pause button, fullscreen option, and volume.
+The Wistia player is the interface used to display all video and audio files, including controls like the play and pause buttons, fullscreen option, and volume.
 Any time you’re viewing or watching a Wistia-hosted media, you’re interacting with the player.

 player.js